Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/Python/18_Servo.rst

 Move the program folder “Freenove_Ultimate_Starter_Kit_for_ESP32_S3/Python/Python_Codes” to disk(D) in advance with the path of “D:/Micropython_Codes”.

-Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “18.1_Servo_Sweep”.
+Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “Servo_Sweep”.
 Select “myservo.py”, right click your mouse to select “Upload to /”, wait for “myservo.py” to be uploaded to ESP32-S3 and then double click “Servo_Sweep.py”.

 Servo_Sweep
 --------------------------